Skip to content

 external_dependency[sprintf("%s-docker-image-build", [input.push.hash])] { true }

-Next, we need to create a GitHub Action pipeline that will mark the dependencies as finished or failed.
+Next, create a GitHub Action pipeline that will mark the dependencies as finished or failed.
 This pipeline will define two jobs, one for each dependency.
 We will use sleep to mock the build process.

 1